waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Switch 2 OFF -> (16, 6/7) and (17, 6/7) opened.
 - Switch 1 OFF -> (12, 8) opened.
 - 3-2-1 from all-OFF (Turn 9834): Failed (All shutters CLOSED).
+- Switch 1 ON (Turn 9857): Testing effects.

 # Strategy
 1. Baseline established.
 All switches OFF.
 2. Test 1: Turn Switch 1 ON only.
-Record effects.
+Observe effects (Current task).
 3. Test 2: Reset Switch 1 to OFF.
 Turn Switch 2 ON only.
 Record effects.
 4. Test 3: Reset Switch 2 to OFF.
 Turn Switch 3 ON only.
 Record effects.